dart-lang/site-www/src/_guides/libraries/library-tour.md

 short-title: Library Tour
 ---

-This tour shows how to use the major features of the following libraries, which are included in all Dart platforms:
+This tour shows how to use the main features of the following libraries, which are included in all Dart platforms:

 {% comment %}